indrekj/ib_estonia/README.md

 * Long positions that have changed to a short position or vice versa are not displayed correctly (e.g. BUY 10 $RP, SELL 20 $RP).
 However closing a position and opening a new works correctly (e.g. BUY 10 $RP, SELL 10 $RP, SELL 10 $RP).
 * Stock splits are not supported
 * Option premiums are not included in the stock price
+* Unknown: fractional shares may not work
+* Unknown: one company acquiring another for money may not work
+* Unknown: one company acquiring another for shares may not work